Caroline Polachek announces 2023 tour and shares 'Welcome To My Island' video

 Caroline Polachek has announced a 2023 European and North American tour and released the video for her new single ‘Welcome To My Island’ – purchase tickets here and watch the video below.

 The US singer will kick off the UK leg of ‘The Spiraling Tour’ in Brighton on February 10, followed by dates in Leeds, Oxford, London, Manchester and Bristol.
+Tickets are on sale now and can be purchased here.

 A string of European dates will follow later in the month, starting in Paris on February 18 before rounding up in Antwerp on February 27.

-The former Chairlift woman will then continue the tour in the US, starting in Philadelphia on April 14 before a closing show in New York on May 20.
+The former Chairlift singer will then continue the tour in the US, starting in Philadelphia on April 14 before a closing show in New York on May 20.
+US pre-sale starts Wednesday (December 13) at 10 am local time, while general sale starts Friday, December 16 at 10am local time.

 Support for all UK and European dates will come from Doss, while special guests throughout the US tour will include Ethel Cain, Sudan Archives, George Clanton, Toro Y Moi, Alex G and Magdalena Bay.

-Check out the full list of dates on the poster below and find tickets here.
+Check out the full list of dates on the poster below.

 ᴛʜᴇ 𝒮𝒫𝐼𝑅𝒜𝐿𝐼𝒩𝒢 ᴛᴏᴜʀ ꩜ 2023